ddotm/ddotm/README.md

 - 👋 Hi, I’m @ddotm
-- 👀 I’m interested in Solution Architecture, Azure, API design and development, Angular, Mobile development
+- 👀 My core specialties are Solution Architecture, Azure, API design and development, database design, DevOps, and Angular
+- 🌱 My primary focus is on deepening my Azure and Azure DevOps expertise.
 <!---
-- 🌱 I’m currently learning Bicep.
-Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->